 - Other free museums: Here is a link to free museums across the Twin Cities thanks to Nikki: Free Museums

-- St. Paul Saints Baseball: Minor League baseball at it’s best.
-An evening at a Saint’s game is one you’ll never forget.
-From the goofy announcers and massages given by nuns, to the fan contests between innings, you’ll love going to one of these games.
+- St. Paul Saints Baseball: Minor League baseball at its best.
+An evening at a Saint’s game, the new Minnesota Twins AAA affiliate, is one you’ll never forget.
+From the goofy announcers and massages given by nuns to the fan contests between innings, you’ll love going to one of these games.
+My brother had his groom’s dinner here the night before his wedding.
 (Starting at $5 adults, $4 children)

-- Minnesota Twins: Go to a Twins game all summer at the new Target Field in downtown.
-Major League baseball is always a good time, and it is doubly fun at the new stadium with panoramic views of the downtown skyline!
-Look for promotions for cheap tickets during the week, or family packages on the weekend.
+- Minnesota Twins: Go to a Twins game all summer at Target Field in downtown Minneapolis.
+Major League Baseball is always a good time, and it is doubly fun at the beautiful stadium with panoramic views of the downtown skyline!
+Look for promotions for cheap tickets during the week or family packages on the weekend.
 (Starting at $10 general admission)

-- Minnesota Vikings: This isn’t going to be frugal, but going to a vikings game is an electrifying experience.
-Will be even more so when the new stadium is completed in 2015-2016. (starting at around $30)
+- Minnesota Vikings: This isn’t going to be frugal, but going to a Vikings game is an electrifying experience.
+It has become even more so since the new stadium was completed a few years ago. (starting at around $30)

 - Minnesota Wild: Probably one of the Twin Cities most popular teams, going to a Wild game at the Excel Energy Center is probably the best NHL experience you can get anywhere.
-Again, not cheap, but well worth it if you like hockey. (starting at $22)
+Again, not cheap, but well worth it if you like hockey. (starting at around $30)

-- Minnesota Timberwolves: The red-headed stepchild of Minnesota sports since they traded Kevin Garnett and started over.
-Ricky Rubio and Kevin Love are a good draw now though.
-You can get some cheap tickets for one of these games .
-(Starting at around $10)
+- Minnesota Timberwolves: The red-headed stepchild of Minnesota sports for many years after they traded Kevin Garnett and started over.
+Last year with Karl Anthony-Towns, D’Angelo Russell, Ricky Rubio and others they are once again a good draw, enjoying their first playoff series in over a decade.
+You can get some cheap tickets for one of these games if you search around, they’re the 3rd most affordable ticket in the NBA.
+(Starting at around $17)

 Dining & Drinks

-- Matt’s Bar: Neighborhood pub in Minneapolis known for it’s Jucy Lucy cheeseburger (burger with melted cheese inside the meat).
+- Matt’s Bar: Just like the Nook above, this neighborhood pub in Minneapolis known for its Jucy Lucy cheeseburger (hamburger with melted cheese inside the burger).
 Go here for a little neighborhood flavor, and a cheap meal! ($10-$15 per person)

 - Midtown Global Market: A global marketplace with foods from tens of different countries.
 Food from Israel, Mexico, China, Africa, and more!
 Fun place to shop and eat – or even take dance lessons- and you won’t have to spend a ton of money. ($10-15)

-- Best Cheap Eats in Minneapolis: Check out this link for the city search Best Cheap eats in Minneapolis 2008 (LINKS HERE and HERE)
+- Best Cheap Eats in Minneapolis: Check out this link for the city’s best cheap eats in Minneapolis.
+(LINKS HERE and HERE)